githubtraining/guided-prompt-engineering-junior/README.md

 1. Copy each prompt one at a time
 2. Paste it into the **GitHub Copilot Chat** window

-3. Wait for Copilot to give you a response (this might take a few seconds)
+> Wait for Copilot to give you a response (this might take a few minutes)

-4. Follow Copilot's instructions to build your app step by step
+3. Follow Copilot's instructions to build your app step by step
-5. If you get stuck, ask your instructor for help!
+4. If you get stuck, ask your instructor for help!

 Try these prompts in order - each one builds on the one before: